gdkhome/vkcup-2022-section-ML-quaification/README.md

 multiclass classification text feature by CatBoost Classifier result is about 95%

-in Jupyter Notebook you can find my decision.
+in Jupyter Notebook you can find my solution.